 Will the teams only compete with their own age group/year group?

-All efforts are made to play each netball team in their own age groups.
+All efforts are made to play each netball and football team in their own age groups.
 However, sometimes this may not be feasible due to the number of age groups booked onto the tournament and numbers being low in certain age groups.

-What is the ability of the netball tournaments?
+What is the ability of the netball/football tournaments?

 Our tournaments are complete mixed ability.
-We have teams come for the fun factor and playing netball in a different environment, whereas other teams do come and play more competitively.
+We have teams come for the fun factor and playing netball and football in a different environment, whereas other teams do come and play more competitively.
 The majority of the teams do come for the experience of playing in a different environment.

 When can I expect the fixtures for the weekend?

 We try our best to get the fixtures to you approximately 1-2 weeks prior to departure.
 As you can understand the fixtures can change regularly dependent on age groups/numbers, so please bear with us if this is slightly delayed.
 We will always get this to you prior to your tournament.

-Do I need to provide a scorer or Umpire for the weekend?
+Do I need to provide a scorer, umpire or referee for the weekend?